 In some cases, such a deployment could consist of only one instance of Redpanda and Waterstream on the same machine because high availability is not always a requirement in edge computing.
 If edge sites are hundreds or thousands, high availability can be sacrificed for a more manageable and cheaper solution where only one hardware appliance is used at each site.
 Of course, there are some drawbacks to be considered.
 There’s no replication and downtime in case the non-replicated machine fails.

 An edge setup with Waterstream and Redpanda offers many benefits:

-Devices are closer to Waterstream with respect to a configuration where Waterstream is in the cloud, reducing the latency and the reaction time to events.
+Devices are closer to Waterstream for a configuration where Waterstream is in the cloud, reducing the latency and the reaction time to events.

 Data is saved and eventually processed locally at scale.
 Only the information required elsewhere for further analysis is transferred to a cloud location, thus reducing data storage and network traffic.
 One exciting option is the Redpanda Edge Agent, a lightweight IoT agent that runs alongside Redpanda at the edge and forwards data to a central Redpanda cluster.

 The edge site can regularly work even without connecting to the cloud, providing data backpressure.
 Such scenarios can happen not only in case of failures but also in some specific use cases like the transportation one.